lex-node/governance/constitution/constitution.md

 2.4.
 All service providers who stake or sign transactions on behalf of Users, or develop tools to facilitate staking or signing by Users, shall make every effort to inform said Users of this Constitution's terms.
 Service providers shall be liable for losses resulting from failure to do this.

-### Severability
+### Entire Agreement

 2.5.
-In the event any one or more of the provisions of this Constitution is for any reason held to be invalid, illegal or unenforceable, in whole or in part or in any respect, or in the event that any one or more of the provisions of this Constitution operate or would prospectively operate to invalidate this Constitution, then and in any such event, such provisions only will be deemed null and void and will not affect any other provision of this Constitution and the remaining provisions of this Constitution will remain operative and in full force and effect and will not be affected, prejudiced, or disturbed thereby.
+This Constitution constitutes the entire agreement between the Parties with respect to the subject matter hereof and supersedes all prior agreements and understandings, both written and oral, among the Parties (or any of them) with respect to the subject matter hereof.

-### Counterparts
+### Severability

 2.6.
-This Constitution may be executed in one or more counterparts, all of which shall be considered one and the same instrument and shall become effective when one or more counterparts have been signed by each of the Parties hereto and delivered to the other Parties hereto (or as published by the DAO on the Pocket Blockchain or through other electronic means reasonably sufficient to notify each and all of the Parties hereto concurrently); it being understood and agreed that all Parties hereto need not sign the same counterpart.
-A signature may be electronic, provided that it complies with the U.S. federal ESIGN Act of 2000.
-All of the counterparts will together constitute one and the same instrument and each counterpart will constitute an original of this Constitution.
+In the event any one or more of the provisions of this Constitution is for any reason held to be invalid, illegal or unenforceable, in whole or in part or in any respect, or in the event that any one or more of the provisions of this Constitution operate or would prospectively operate to invalidate this Constitution, then and in any such event, such provisions only will be deemed null and void and will not affect any other provision of this Constitution and the remaining provisions of this Constitution will remain operative and in full force and effect and will not be affected, prejudiced, or disturbed thereby.

 ### Notice